-Stock Performance.
 One indicator of our pay-for-performance culture is the relationship of our NEOs' total direct compensation to total stockholder return.
-Over the past five years, on average, 88% of the CEO's total direct compensation has been performance-based, and 73% is tied to the performance of Edwards' stock.
-As a general indicator, the Compensation Committee considers how Edwards' cumulative total return to stockholders compares to both the S&P 500 Index and the S&P Healthcare Equipment Select Industry Index (the "SPHESI").
-The table below illustrates our Company's 5-year cumulative total stockholder return on common stock with the cumulative total returns of the S&P 500 Index and the SPHESI.
+Over the past five years, on average, 88% of the CEO's total direct compensation has been performance-based, and 74% is tied to the performance of Edwards' stock.
+As a general indicator, the Compensation Committee considers how Edwards' cumulative total return to stockholders compares to both the S&P 500 Index and the S&P Healthcare Equipment Index.
+The table below illustrates our Company's 5-year cumulative total stockholder return on common stock with the cumulative total returns of the S&P 500 Index and the S&P Health Care Equipment Index.
+The cumulative total return listed below assumes an initial investment of \$100 at the market close on December 31, 2013 and reinvestment of dividends.
+Stockholder returns over the indicated period should not be considered indicative of future stockholder returns.